Bardhaman district: History

 The early Muslim rulers ruled over major parts of Bengal from Gauda or Lakhnauti.
 In the Mughal period Bardhaman is mentioned as a mahal or pargana of Sarcar Sharifabad.
 Some western parts of Bardhaman was Gopbhum, ruled for many years by the Sadgope kings.
 The Gopbhum area later became part of the Shergarh and Senpahari parganas.

-In 1606, Sher Afghan, the jagirdar of Bardhaman, was killed just outside Bardhaman.
+In 1606, Sher Afghan Khan, the jagirdar of Bardhaman, was killed just outside Bardhaman.
 After Sher Afghan's death, his wife, Meher-un-Nissa, was taken by Jahangir as his consort, and named Nur Jahan.
 It was one of the most romantic chapters of Mughal history.
 In 1622, when Jahangir's son, Khurram, who later became Shah Jahan, rebelled against his father, he captured the fort of Bardhaman.

 In 1689, Raja Krishnaram Roy, of the Bardhaman Raj family, obtained a farman (royal decree) from Aurangzeb by which he was made the zamindar (landlord) of Bardhaman, and since then the Raj family's history became identical with that of the district.
 During the reign of Krishnaram Rai, Subha Singh, zamindar of Chitua and Barda, then part of Bardhaman, raised the standard of revolt in 1696.
 He was killed by Rajkumari Satyabati, when he tried to outrage her.
 Kirti Chandra Rai added the parganas of Chitua, Bhurshut, Barda and Manoharshahsi to his territories.
 He also seized the estates of the Raja of Belghara and attacked and defeated the powerful Raja of Bishnupur.
 Chitra Sen Ray was conferred the title of Raja by the Mughal emperor in 1740.
 He was succeeded by Tilakchand Ray, who was also conferred the title of Raja by the Mughal emperor.
 It was during his rule that East India Company acquired Bardhaman and other areas of Bengal.

 After the death of Aurangzeb, the Mughal Empire became weak and Murshid Quli Khan became the Nawab of Bengal, owning only nominal allegiance to the Mughal emperor.
 At that time Bardhaman was referred to as chakla, a change from the earlier pargana.
 Subsequently, during the reign of Alivardi Khan, the Bargis attacked and plundered Bardhaman.